strategineer/personal-website/content/bin/rpg/glogm/index.md

 You, the player, might know things about other characters or the world that your character doesn't.
 You might know a secret about another character's past, or the best way to kill a vampire.
 But remember, your character can only act on knowledge they have in the game.We'll discuss this more as it comes up.

-**Your characters are going to die.**: Did you ever play Super Mario Bros?
+**Your characters are going to die.**

+Did you ever play Super Mario Bros?
 Mario died a lot in that game.
 Sometimes he died because you made a mistake.
 Sometimes it was chance, or luck, or you were distracted, or you didn't understand how an enemy worked.
 This game is like that, except in the video game, Mario comes back again and again.
 In this game, each time you get a new character.

 Having a character die doesn't mean you made a mistake or failed.
 It's part of the learning process.
 Sometimes it's just random chance.

 You get to make a new character, and I'll find a way to introduce them to the group.
 You start at Level 1 again but it's not a big deal.
 A Level 1 character is just as useful as a Level 4 character almost every way.
 You'll never be completely outclassed.

+**Leveling**

-**Leveling**: You level up and improve your character by looting treasure.
+You level up and improve your character by looting treasure.
 Imagine a dragon and its hoard.
 Kill the dragon and you get 0 XP.
 Steal the treasure, by force or stealth, and it counts.
 You have to get it out of the dungeon and take it somewhere safe, but once it's safe - buried, spent, invested, or donated - it counts.

+**The Social Contract**

-**The Social Contract**: If you like this game and you're having fun, show up on time, or tell me in advance if you can't make it.
+If you like this game and you're having fun, show up on time, or tell me in advance if you can't make it.
 If you don't like this game, let me know and we'll make changes.
 If anything about this game makes you uncomfortable, bring it up immediately.
 If you don't feel comfortable doing that, or it only occurs to you later, you can always email me.

 Please don't bring out your phones during game unless there's something urgent.
 Ideally this is the most interesting thing going on.
 In the same vein, understand that there are 5 other people in the room, so don't deliberately waste time.